gem/oq-engine/doc/manual/oq-manual.rst

 Exposure Models
 ^^^^^^^^^^^^^^^
-*All* risk calculators in the OpenQuake engine require an exposuremodel that needs to be provided in the Natural hazards' Risk Markup Language schema, the use of which is illustrated through several examples in this section.
-The information included in an exposuremodel comprises a metadata section listing general information about the exposure, followed by a cost conversions section that describes how the different areas, costs, and occupancies for the assets will be specified, followed by data regarding each individual asset in the portfolio.
+*All* risk calculators in the OpenQuake engine require an *Exposure Model* that needs to be provided in the Natural hazards' Risk Markup Language schema, the use of which is illustrated through several examples in this section.
+The information included in an *Exposure Model* comprises a metadata section listing general information about the exposure, followed by a cost conversions section that describes how the different areas, costs, and occupancies for the assets will be specified, followed by data regarding each individual asset in the portfolio.

-**Note:** Starting from OpenQuake engine30, the exposuremodel may be provided using csv files listing the asset information, along with an xml file conatining the metadata section for the exposure model that has been described in the examples above.
+**Note:** Starting from OpenQuake engine30, the *Exposure Model* may be provided using csv files listing the asset information, along with an xml file conatining the metadata section for the exposure model that has been described in the examples above.
 See Example 8 below for an illustration of an exposure model using csv files.

-A simple exposuremodel comprising a single asset is shown in Listing `[lst:input_exposure_minimal] <#lst:input_exposure_minimal>`__.
+A simple *Exposure Model* comprising a single asset is shown in Listing `[lst:input_exposure_minimal] <#lst:input_exposure_minimal>`__.

 .. container:: listing